-If youโre wondering how to get to Athens, Greece, youโve come to the right place.
-The historic capital of Greece is one of the most fascinating cities in Europe, and planning your trip the right way will help you start your adventure with ease.
+If you’re wondering how to get to Athens, Greece, you’ve come to the right place.
+We’ve been there countless times, from flying there domestically and abroad, and visiting while working on cruise ships.
+The historic capital of Greece is one of the most fascinating cities in Europe, and planning your trip the right way will help you start your adventure in the best way possible.

 From international flights and ferry connections to visa rules and transportation into the city center, there are a few key things to know before you arrive in this ancient metropolis.